Philadelphia Phillies vs Boston Red Sox Odds, Spread, and Total

 Phillies vs Red Sox Betting Trends

-- The total has gone over in five of the Phillies' last six games.
+- The total has gone over in five of the last seven Phillies games.

-- The total has gone under in four of the last six Red Sox home games.
+- The total has gone under in four of the last five Red Sox matchups.

-- The Phillies are 6-2 in their last eight times they've played as favorites.
+- The Phillies have won eight of the last 12 matchups against the Red Sox in Boston.

-- The over has hit in four of the last six meetings between these teams in Boston.
+- The under has hit in three of the last four meetings between these teams.

 Phillies vs Red Sox Injury Reports